EXTERNAL WALL INSULATION

 Click here if you are not sure whether you have Solid Walls or if they are already insulated.

-External Wall Insulation typically costs £7,000 to £15,000 depending on the property size.
+External Wall Insulation typically costs £7,000 to £15,000 depending on the type and size of the property.
 Example costs are as follows:

 - 1 Bed Flat: = £6,500.